Korean Demilitarized Zone: DMZ-related incidents and incursions

 Since demarcation, the DMZ has had numerous cases of incidents and incursions by both sides, although the North Korean government typically never acknowledges direct responsibility for any of these incidents (there are exceptions, such as the axe incident).
-This was particularly intense during the Korean DMZ Conflict (1966–1969) when a series of skirmishes along the DMZ resulted in the deaths of 43 American, 299 South Korean and 397 North Korean soldiers.
-This included the Blue House Raid in 1968, an attempt to assassinate South Korea President Park Chung Hee at the Blue House.
+This was particularly intense during the Korean DMZ Conflict (1966–1969) when a series of skirmishes along the DMZ resulted in the deaths of 81 American, 299 South Korean and 397 North Korean soldiers.
+This included the Blue House Raid in 1968, an attempt to assassinate South Korean President Park Chung Hee at the Blue House.

 In 1976, in now-declassified meeting minutes, U.S. deputy secretary of defense William Clements told U.S. secretary of state Henry Kissinger that there had been 200 raids or incursions into North Korea from the south, though not by the U.S. military.
 Details of only a few of these incursions have become public, including raids by South Korean forces in 1967 that had sabotaged about 50 North Korean facilities.